Khopa/Khopa_LibGDX_Codebase/README.md

 Importing in Eclipse :
 ----------------------

-- No idea, you will probable need the ADT plugin, and a Gradle plugin
+- No idea, you will probably need the ADT plugin, and a Gradle plugin

 Use without IDE :
 -----------------